Kaooa

-Kaooa is a two-player abstract strategy game from India.
-It is a hunt game like Rimau, Rimau-rimau, Main Tapal Empat, Bagha-Chall, the Fox games, and Aadu Puli Attam.
-However, what makes Kaooa unique is that the board is a five-pointed star or a pentagram.
-Kaooa is also known as Vultures and Crows.
+Kaooa is a two-player abstract strategy game first recorded in the central provinces of India.
+It is a hunt game like rimau, rimau-rimau, main tapal empat, bagha-chall, the fox games, and aadu puli attam.
+However, what makes kaooa unique is that the board is a five-pointed star or a pentagram.
+Kaooa is also known as vultures and crows.
 One vulture goes up against seven crows.

 Goal

 The goal of the crows is to block the movements of the vultures.

 The goal of the vulture is to capture four crows which is enough to prevent the crows from ever blocking its movements.

 Equipment

 A five-pointed star or pentagram is used which makes for ten points or spaces on the board that pieces can be dropped and moved upon.
 There is one vulture piece, and seven crow pieces.
 The vulture and crows must be of different color or distinguishable objects.